 The Right Condiments

 Condiments can sneakily add extra calories, salt, sugar and fat to your diet.
-Read your condiment labels and purge accordingly!
+During your fridge-tox, you should have already read your condiment labels and purged accordingly.
 Anything with too much salt, fat or sugar needs to go!

-Use juices as a condiment rather than a stand-alone drink.
-Dr. Fuhrman recommends eating whole fruit instead of fruit juice so you get that beneficial fiber instead of only the sugars.
+Use juice as a condiment rather than a stand-alone drink (Dr. Fuhrman recommends eating whole fruit instead of fruit juice so you get that beneficial fiber instead of only the sugars).

 Favorite Salad Dressings: